 Signal Fault This field shows the current mask setting for the Signal Fault, either Masked or the Sonoma with no GPS signal.
 (An example of this would be when configured as a Stratum 2 NTP Server.)
-To change the Signal Fault Mask use the setsigfltmask command.
+To change the Signal Fault Mask use the setsigfltmask command, or the front-panel keypad/display.

 Enabled.
 When the signal fault is Masked it will prevent a Signal Loss Fault from occurring.
 Some installations may need to mask this fault when operating antenna fault is Masked it will prevent an Antenna Fault from occurring.
-Some installations may need to mask this fault due to special antenna situations like splitters.
-To change the Antenna Fault Mask use the setantfltmask command.

 Antenna Fault This field shows the current mask setting for the Antenna Fault.
-When the
+When the command.
+Or the front-panel keypad/display.